 Flowering Season: March or April through October and November.

 Elevation: 3,500 to 7,500 feet (1,067 - 2,286 m).

 Habitat Preferences: Mid- to upper-lever Sonoran desert communities, mountainous regions and evergreen oak and pine communities; habitats include grasslands and grassy flats, dry stony hillsides, open slopes, in canyons, mesas and mountainous regions.

-Recorded Range: In the United States Dalea albiflora if found only in AZ and NM.
-In NM it occurs in the southwest region and in AZ it is found throughout most of the state with few or no records in Yuma Co.
-It also is native to Northwestern Mexico in the states of Sonora, and Chihuahua.
+Recorded Range: In the United States Dalea albiflora is found only in Arizona and New Mexico.
+In New Mexico it occurs in the southwest region and in Arizona it is found throughout most of the state with few or no records in Yuma Co.
+It also is native to northwestern Mexico in the states of Sonora, Chihuahua, Durango and Sinaloa.

 Genus Information: In North America, USDA Plants Database lists 108native species for Dalea; Worldwide, World Flora Online includes 223 accepted species names for the genus and The Plant List shows 233 records for Dalea including varieties.